cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

 *** Don't forget to update the value in the class RestSystemInfo ***
+* 2018/06/02 - 1.15.0
+	* Adding VuidAPIs for isVuidValid() and changing RestVuidBlockData to hold long instead of int

 * 2018/05/18 - 1.14.0
     * Added VUID_REQUESTOR role for VuidWriteAPIs